 Hi everyone!
 This tutorial will help you deploy your Laravel project into your 000webhost site in a professional manner.
 I am more good at writing code instead of writing articles, so lets get straight to the subject!

 Before we start, your website must be ‘clean’.
 It must not contain a single file in it, that to prevent interface with Laravel.
-Please back up your current website content and database, then go to 000webhost cPanel > Settings > General > Reset website.
+Please back up your current website content and database, then go to 000webhost cPanel (choose the website you want to work with) > Settings > General > Reset website.
 After you’re done, you can continue further